awsdocs/aws-sdk-for-javascript-v3/doc_source/sdk-example-javascript-syntax.md

 The AWS SDK for JavaScript code examples are written in ECMAScript 6 \(ES6\)\.
 ES6 brings new syntax and new features to make your code more modern and readable, and do more\.

 ES6 requires you use Node\.js version 13\.x or higher\.
-To download and install the latest version of Node\.js, see [Node\.js downloads\.](https://nodejs.org/en/download) However, if you prefer, you can convert any of our examples to CommonJS sytax using the following guidelines:
+To download and install the latest version of Node\.js, see [Node\.js downloads\.](https://nodejs.org/en/download) However, if you prefer, you can convert any of our examples to CommonJS syntax using the following guidelines:
 + Remove `"type" : "module"` from the `package.json` in your project environment\.
 + Convert all ES6 `import` statements to CommonJS `require` statements\.
 For example, convert: